davidmcclure/hilt-2016/course/neatline.md

 1. Next, we'll download QGIS ("Quantum GIS"), an open-source GIS suite that provides much of the functionality offered by more heavyweight (and expensive) solutions like ArcGIS.
 Go to http://www.qgis.org/, click **Download Now**, and select the downloader for your operating system.

+---

+**MAC**

-1. **MAC** If you're on Mac, you'll get taken to KyngChaos downloads page.
+1. If you're on Mac, you'll get taken to KyngChaos downloads page.
 Download the **QGIS 2.14.3-1** file and open up the DMG archive.

+1. Open the DMG file.
 Inside, you'll see four different `.pkg` files, labeled 1 to 4.
 QGIS is the final one, but you'll need to install each of these in order to get all of the required dependencies.

-1. **WINDOWS** TODO
+**WINDOWS**

+1. On the downloads page, click **QGIS Standalone Installer Version 2.14 (64 bit)**.

+1. When the download finishes, open the .exe file to run the installer.

+---

 1. Once the install finishes, open up QGIS.
 First, we need to add a modern-geography base layer to QGIS as a baseline to georeference against.
 The easiest way to do this is to install a plugin for QGIS called QuickMapServices.
 Open the plugins manager by clicking on **Plugins > Manage and Install Plugins**.